Blackall, Queensland: History

 Bidjara (also known as Bidyara, Pitjara, and Peechara) is an Australian Aboriginal language spoken by the Bidjara people.
 The Bidjara language region includes the local government area of the Shire of Murweh, particularly the towns of Charleville, Augathella and Blackall as well as the properties of Nive Downs and Mount Tabor.

 Kuungkari (also known as Kungkari and Koonkerri) is a language of Western Queensland.
 The Kuungkari language region includes the landscape within the local government boundaries of Longreach Region and Blackall-Tambo Region.

 Gungabula (also known as Kongabula and Khungabula) is an Australian Aboriginal language of the headwaters of the Dawson River in Central Queensland.
 The language region includes areas within the local government area of Maranoa Region, particularly the towns of Charleville, Augathella and Blackall and as well as the Carnarvon Range.

 The region was explored in 1846 by explorer Sir Thomas Mitchell and his party.
 In 1856, Augustus Gregory passed through the area noting that the landscape was a vast plain lacking vegetation, in contrast to Mitchell's description of good country.
 Blackall was named by Surveyor Abraham H. May after Sir Samuel Blackall, the second Governor of Queensland.
 During the 1860s the town developed as a service centre for the surrounding pastoral properties.
 A survey of town allotments was conducted in 1868.

 Barcoo Post Office opened on 1 April 1864.
 It was renamed Blackall in 1868.

 Blackall State School opened on 10 September 1877.
 On 5 October 1964, the school was destroyed by fire, but was subsequently rebuilt.

-On Tuesday 29 March 1881, following seven inches of rain, the river burst through the town embankment, completely washing away the stonework of the dam.
+On Tuesday 29 March 1881, following seven inches of rain, the Barcoo River burst through the town embankment, completely washing away the stonework of the dam.
 On Wednesday 30 March, the still-rising river flooded the town's main street and many people in the town's lower-lying areas were forced to evacuate as their homes became fully submerged.